ANKLE PAIN SURGERY NYC

 Our board-certified podiatrists in Downtown Manhattan and Brooklyn are dedicated to providing our patients with the best, customized care possible.
 We practice empathetic care with a modern approach that relies on thorough patient histories, starting with conservative treatment, and focusing on minimally invasive surgical techniques.
 Our podiatrists are award-winning experts and have strong connections with their patients.
 Don’t just take our word for it – see what our patients have to say.

-Dr. Aakruti Bhalja, DPM was raised in New Jersey and attended Rutgers University where she earned a bachelor’s in biological sciences, nutrition, and psychology.
-Dr. Bhalja then obtained her doctorate from the New York College of Podiatric Medicine.
+Dr. Madhuri Mehta, DPM was raised in New Jersey and attended Rutgers University where she earned a bachelor’s in biological sciences, nutrition, and psychology.
+Dr. Mehta then obtained her doctorate from the New York College of Podiatric Medicine.
 She is a Board-Certified Podiatric Foot Surgeon and is considered a top expert in her field.
 Her techniques are often studied by podiatry residents, and she frequently provides lectures for medical staff.

 - Bachelor’s Degree from Rutgers University